Lewgol99/CryptObj/README.md

 cp encryptor.py /usr/local/lib/python3.8/dist-packages/pysyncobj/encryptor.py
 ```

-To run the system ensure the node name, asymmetric cipher, options for the key size or curve, and symmetric cipher must be defined as a command line arguement.
+To run the system with Hybrid Cryptography, ensure the node name, asymmetric cipher, options for the key size or curve, and symmetric cipher must be defined as a command line arguement.

 ```python
 python3 ./pysyncobj+.py <node_name> <asymmetric cipher> [options] <symmetric_cipher>
 ```

+To run the protocol with no cryptography, add the --no-crypto flag at the end.

 ## Analysis Output